apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

+#4.0.0

+* Adds a new method for forwarding local notifications from the application delegate to the Apptentive SDK.

 # 3.3.1

 * Adds a dynamic framework target to the ApptentiveConnect project.
 The static library and resource bundle targets should be considered deprecated.